-- Measure the mortality in pieces of kg / day / system - Add up and calculate total pieces/ kg for the Year - Mortality calculation is: - o no. pieces (mortality) / mean no. pieces on site in the Year as a %, or - kg mortality per year / - It should be calculated for each year class (new intake) in each year and those figures made available and done over 3 years.
+- Measure the mortality in pieces of kg / day / system - Add up and calculate total pieces/ kg for the Year - Mortality calculation is: - o no. pieces (mortality) / mean no. pieces on site in the Year as a %, or - o kg mortality per year / mean kg stock in that year - This should be calculated for each year class (new intake) in each year and those figures made available over 3 years.
 There are usually 3 year classes in most eel farms, and the average lifetime of eel in a farm is 1.5 years.